Luke 10:38-42

 hear our prayer.

-Draw near to people in need of help, comfort, and healing especially: John & Lisa Mountain, Terry Vernon, David & Carol Beazley, Margaret Miller, Bill Treichler, Shirley Treichler, Hope Garrett, Julia Busby-Morgan.
+Speak your word of comfort to any who suffer pain, illness, grief, depression, or despair especially: John & Lisa Mountain, Terry Vernon, David & Carol Beazley, Margaret Miller, Bill Treichler, Shirley Treichler, Hope Garrett, Julia Busby-Morgan.
 Chad Rudzik, June Gust, Stacey Bryant, Pam Hendry, Erin Shayota, Michael Bender, Don Bevers, Rick Lauber, Keith Waldron, John Shaffer, Jan Johnson, Chis Poe.
-Provide protection and aid to children who are unsafe and undernourished while on summer break.
+Bring honor to any who experience slander and evil intent or are discredited by others.
 God of grace,

 hear our prayer.